- What are the days and hours of operation?

 Casual beach attire: shorts, bathing suits, sandals, tennis shoes, even jeans are okay.
 You may want to bring a sweat shirt or wind breaker depending on the weather.

 Do I need to know how to swim?

 Swimming is not necessary, as we require all participants to wear a life vest while flying.
-Any children under the age of 12 will be required to wear a floatation device (vest) before the boat leaves the slip.
-Back to Top
+Any children under the age of 12 will be required to wear a flotation device (vest) before the boat leaves the slip.

 Can we bring our own camera equipment?

 You can bring your camera, however we are not responsible for any loss or damage to your personal property.
 “Bring at your own risk!”